Return to Peyton Place (TV series): Ratings

-Return to Peyton Place replaced Bright Promise on NBC's schedule at 3:30 pm (2:30 central time) also airing after Another World which was winning its timeslot 3 pm to 3:30 pm.
+Return to Peyton Place replaced Bright Promise on NBC's schedule at 3:30 pm (2:30 central time), following Another World, which was winning its timeslot.
 While the series performed much better than its predecessor against ABC's One Life to Live or CBS's The Edge of Night, it still landed third in the time slot ratings-wise.

 By July 1973, CBS debuted Match Game 73 in the 3:30 pm slot, due to The Edge of Night moving to 2:30 pm one hour earlier because the shows owner P&G wanted a daily marathon of its soaps this also effected the timeslot its other soap Guiding Light moving to 2pm.
 Match Game 73 would become daytime's top-rated program.
-In response, NBC pulled Return to Peyton Place on January 4, 1974, in favor of How to Survive a Marriage, which proved less successful then its predecessors Return to Peyton Place and Bright Promise.
-That show was cancelled 15 months later after a move to 1:30 pm accommodating Another World the first soap to expand to an hour in length.
+In response, NBC announced the cancellation of Return to Peyton Place in November 1973, in favor of How to Survive a Marriage, which proved less successful then its predecessors Return to Peyton Place and Bright Promise.
+That show was cancelled fifteen months later after a move to 1:30 pm accommodating Another World the first soap to expand to an hour in length.
 Actor Ron Russell, who portrayed Norman Harrington, claimed this was due to the show's initial pacing issues, describing the first year and half of the show "the slowest-moving daytime drama in history."

 Peyton Place '79 pilot

 Years after the show's cancellation and the 1977 television movie Murder in Peyton Place, Fox commissioned a one-hour pilot for syndication titled Peyton Place '79, written by Don Wallace and produced by David Lawrence under his Castle Combe Productions banner.
-Cast members included Batmans Adam West, Don Matheson and Elaine Princi.
+Cast members included Adam West, Don Matheson and Elaine Princi.
 Jean Bruce Scott, who went on to appear as a stand-in for Mia Farrow's character Allison MacKenzie in Peyton Place: The Next Generation, played the character of Spring MacKenzie, who has an incestuous desire for her brother, played by Morgan Stevens, and steals her mother's boyfriend, played by Mark Pinter.
 However, ultimately the pilot was not picked up.